Ways to support us

 7) Buy from our 'Pap Up Shop'!

 We don't believe in selling conventional merchandise and gifts so we make our own by upcycling things hence: 'The Papillon Upcycling Shop'.
+The Pap Up Shop often 'pops up' at public events that The Papillon Project attends throughout the year.
 All profits that are made through The Pap Up Shop go straight back into the supporting our charitable work.
 Details to follow soon about what items we have for sale and how you can buy them.

 8) Become a BIG Buddie